13 Incredible Health Benefits Of Lemons And Nutritional Value

 In a study, drinking four ounces of reconstituted lemon juice in two liters of water every day decreased the rate of stone formation (8).
 Citrate achieves this by binding to calcium and blocking stone formation (9).

-Your gut absorbs the iron from animal sources more easily as compared to plant sources.
-But the vitamin C in lemons can help in improving this absorption.
+Your gut tends to absorb the iron from animal sources more easily as compared to plant sources.
+Vitamin C in lemons can help in improving overall iron absorption.

 Some observational studies found that individuals consuming citrus fruits, like lemons, had a lower risk of pancreatic cancer (11).